MultiverseLearningProducts/swe-learning-plans/src/data/oracle-sql.md

 ### Tasks

 1. Subqueries
-    - Research what SQL subqueries are and be able to explain the use cases for single-row, multi-row, and correlated subqueries.
+    - **SQL Subqueries**: Research what SQL subqueries are and be able to explain the use cases for single-row, multi-row, and correlated subqueries.
-    - Create single-row subqueries to retrieve data from one table and use it in the main query.
+    - **Single-Row Subqueries**: Create single-row subqueries to retrieve data from one table and use it in the main query.
-    - Create multi-row subqueries that return multiple rows for comparison.
+    - **Multi-Row Subqueries**: Create multi-row subqueries that return multiple rows for comparison.
-    - Create correlated subqueries that reference columns from the outer query.
+    - **Correlated Subqueries**: Create correlated subqueries that reference columns from the outer query.

 2. Create Views
-    - Research the concept of views in SQL and their utility when working with a SQL database.
+    - **Using Views in SQL**: Research the concept of views in SQL and their utility when working with a SQL database.
-    - Create a virtual table using the `CREATE VIEW` statement.
+    - **`CREATE VIEW`**: Create a virtual table using the `CREATE VIEW` statement.

 3. Indexes
-    - Research what SQL indexes are and be able to explain their utility when working with SQL databases
+    - **SQL Indexes**: Research what SQL indexes are and be able to explain their utility when working with SQL databases
-    - Create indexes in a table using the `CREATE INDEX` command and query data in a table using these index values.
+    - **`CREATE INDEX`**: Create indexes in a table using the `CREATE INDEX` command and query data in a table using these index values.

 ## 5. Advanced SQL Concepts